linemos/kubernetes-intro/tasks/1-installation-tasks.md

    gcloud container clusters list
    ```

 If the status of your cluster is `RUNNING`, you are good to go.
+If there is no output, you might have the wrong project set in your config file.
+Do this to set the correct project:

+  - Go back to your browser and click on the dropdown next to `Google Cloud Platform`.
+This should open a modal where at least one project is listed.
+  - Copy the ID of the active project
+  - Type this in your terminal:

+    ```
+    gcloud config project set INSERT_PROJECT_ID
+    ```

+  - Run:

+    ```
+    gcloud container clusters list
+    ```

 3. We want to set the default zone of our application, this tells google cloud where to look for the cluster.
 We created our cluster in *europe-west2-b* and will set our default zone to this.